 Spring (March 15 to May 15).
 Spring planting is a good second option.
 Spring seedings often require watering more frequently, summer drought can be a threat, and weeds are typically more competitive.
 Seeding No Mow between May 16th and August 19th is not recommended.

 METHOD 1: Broadcast Seeding or Drop-Seeding

 - Requires a tilled seed bed free of rocks or clumps greater than one inch diameter.

 - Fill broadcast spreader or drop seeder.
 Some seeders list the seeding rates for fescue grasses.
-If no listing is provided, experiment with setting the opening, so that the seed is distributed at the recommended rate of five pounds per 1,000 square feet.
+If no listing is provided, experiment with setting the opening, so that the seed is distributed at the recommended rate of 7 lbs. per 1,000 square feet.

-- Cover the seed with one eighth to one fourth inch of soil.
+- Cover the seed with one eighth to one quarter inch of soil.
 Use a rake, or drag the planted area with seeding drag, or piece of chain link fence.

 - Firm the seed into the soil by rolling with a roller, cultipacker, or similar implement.

 - Mulch the planting with a light covering of straw such as oats, winter wheat or marsh hay.
 Approximately 50% of the soil should be visible through the straw.
 The mulch helps control erosion on gentle slopes, and retains moisture in sandy and clay soils.